FAQ'S

 Back to Top

 A. Yes.
 Many student athletes are recruited every year having never played their sport in high school.
 By showing the college coaches your results at the club level and using your club coach as a reference, you should have little problem being recruited.
+Just make sure to keep your statistics and results for inclusion in your profile.

 Back to Top